Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Introduction

-On the first point, we will obtain the kernel functions of the Mirzakhani's recursion relation for each 2D gravity model in Table \ref{tab:spectral_curve}.
+On the first point, we will derive kernel functions of the generalized Mirzakhani's recursions for the 2D gravity models in Table \ref{tab:spectral_curve}.
 The recursion kernel for each model is listed in Table \ref{tab:kernel}.

-On the second point, we will discuss the twisted volume polynomial $V_{g,n}[\mathsf{f}^{\mathrm{MV}}]$ with Masur-Veech type twist $\mathsf{f}^{\mathrm{MV}}$ for the 2D gravity models listed in Table \ref{tab:kernel}.
+On the second point, we will discuss twisted volume polynomials $V_{g,n}\big[\mathsf{f}^{\mathrm{MV}}\big]$ with Masur--Veech type twist $\mathsf{f}^{\mathrm{MV}}$ for the 2D gravity models listed in Table \ref{tab:kernel}.
 For these physical models, the twisted Mirzakhani type ABO topological recursion is